 (b) The relevant Registry Agreement is terminated or expires without Registry entering into a subsequent Registry Agreement with ICANN;

-(c) Registrar continues acting in a manner that Registry has reasonably determined endangers the stability or operational integrity of the Registry System or of the Internet after receiving three (3) days notice of that determination; or
+(c) Registrar becomes bankrupt or insolvent.

-(d) Registrar becomes bankrupt or insolvent.
+(d) Registrar defaults in a payment due to the Registry and fails to completely cure such default within a period of thirty (30) days after written notice of such default from the Registry.

 11.3 Effect of Termination